PadrinoTM/PadrinoTM/README.md

-- 👋 Hi, I’m @PadrinoTM
+- 👋 Hi, I’m Idowu Tosin
-- 👀 I’m interested in Datascience, Engineering, Machine Learning projects
+- 👀 I’m interested in Web Development, Software Engineering and Machine Learning projects
-- 🌱 I’m currently learning ...
-JavaScript, Swift, Java
+- 🌱 I’m Experienced in frameworks such as .NET Core, React JS, ASP.NET using C#
+- 👀 I'm interested in learning...
+GoLang, Swift, Carbon.
 - 💞️ I’m looking to collaborate on ...Interesting projects and skills
-- 📫 How to reach me ...mailto tmidowu@gmail.com
+- 📫 You can reach me here ...mailto tm.goldenpen@gmail.com

 <!---
 PadrinoTM/PadrinoTM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.